hasebems/Loopian_Rust/doc/manual_en.md

 - `graph.sinewave`: Sine wave synchronized with the sound.
 - `graph.rain` : A pattern that simulates the appearance of falling rain
 - `graph.fish` : A pattern that simulates the appearance of fish swimming
+- `graph.jumping`: A pattern where shapes bounce in time with the beat.
+- `graph.wavestick`: A pattern where stick‑like shapes across the screen form a sine‑wave pattern.
 - Pressing shift + space changes Text display status in 4 stages as follows.
 After 4 returns to 1.
     - 1: Normal display.
 Graphic displays as layer behind text.
     - 2: Scroll Text becomes slightly transparent.
 Graphic displays as layer in front of text.